Spidious/HomePanel/docs/ui-guide.md

 The machine selection screen appears after the splash screen when you first power on FluidTouch.
 It displays all configured machines (up to 4) with their names, WiFi networks, and connection status.
 Tap any machine to connect.

-If no machines are configured, you'll see a prompt to add your first machine using the "⚙️ Manage" button in the upper right corner.
+If no machines are configured, you'll see a prompt to add your first machine.

 Each machine configuration stores:
 - Machine name